 Requirements for Import into Kenya

-An Import Permit into Kenya is usually valid for a minimum of 30 days from date of issue, and must be obtained through an Authorized Agent in Kenya or from the Kenyan High Commission in the country of origin.
+An Import Permit into Kenya is valid for 90 days from date of issue, and must be obtained through an Authorized Agent in Kenya or from the Kenyan High Commission in the country of origin.
 In order to attain an Import Permit into Kenya, the following documents are required:

 Before the pet(s) arrives, we will also need copies of the following documents: